k65yang/general_code/cive497/task3/task3.md

 a) and b) The functions z1 and z2 are presented in the time and frequency domain in the following figures.

 c) Just by inspection, it is easily noted that the z2 frequency plot is much narrower than the z1 frequency plot.
-Possibly due to amplitude differences?
+I believe this is due to a difference of scales.
+The amplitude values was shown as the normalized amplitudes, meaning that all amplitude values have been divided against the highest amplitude value.
+Y2 has higher amplitudes meaning that the peak would be higher than y1.
+A higher peak would make the smearing of the frequency less obvious resulting in the thinner look of z2.

 ## Problem 5: Discrete Fourier Tranform 3